-SCIENCE & TECHNOLOGY HEALTHCARE WORKPLACE Provide access to open space as an Tech campuses, while being closed, can Advanced technologies allows blurring allow their surrounding community extension of programmed space. the physical boundary.
-Inside-out and Outdoor space is much cheaper to to utilize outdoor open spaces. outside-in strategy is a great feature build then interior space and offers Community could rent these spaces for organizing activities (sports, for building design. greater health benefits. educational trainings).
-SENIOR LIVING HIGHER EDUCATION On Senior Living campuses, close Provide charging stations as an anchor streets to visitor traffic and create point for gatherings outdoor gathering and interaction spaces.
-Provide shade with temporary Variety and scale are key-intimate fabric structures. outdoors study as well as active hubs where people can see and be seen.
-LANDSCAPE How can landscaped environments ENGINEERING better support programmed use and By designing for human comfort and lessen the amount of maintenance including flexibility and variety of and upkeep?
-How can landscaped spaces, we can increase the hours spaces be more functional and not only of the day that the outside space is conducive to use and enjoyment.
+WORKPLACE

+Advanced technologies allows blurring the physical boundary.
+Inside-out and outside-in strategy is a great feature for building design.

+HEALTHCARE

+Provide access to open space as an extension of programmed space.
+Outdoor space is much cheaper to build then interior space and offers greater health benefits.

+On Senior Living campuses, close streets to visitor traffic and create outdoor gathering and interaction spaces.
+Provide shade with temporary fabric structures.

+LANDSCAPE

+How can landscaped environments better support programmed use and lessen the amount of maintenance and upkeep?
+How can landscaped spaces be more functional and not only ornamental?
-A SAMPLE OF SHARED IDEAS ON OUR

-COLLABORATIVE VIRTUAL WHITE BOARD
+A SAMPLE OF SHARED IDEAS ON OUR COLLABORATIVE VIRTUAL WHITE BOARD